michal-h21/make4ht/README.md

 :    Clean the `HTML` files using `Tidy` command.

+`common_filters`

+:    Clean the output HTML files using filters.

 # Build files

 `make4ht` supports build files.
 These are `Lua` scripts which can adjust